gideonshaked/eecs398-final-project-power-outages/index.md

 - `min_samples_leaf`: 2
 - `min_samples_split`: 2

-The test MSE: **10,625**
+#### Performance Metrics

+- **RMSE:** 103.01
+- **$R^2$:** 0.37

-### Performance Visualization
+#### Performance Visualization

+The following plot shows the model performance for outage duration over time, along with the absolute error.

+<iframe src="assets/plots/eval/eval_outage_duration_900x800.html" width="900" height="800" frameborder="0" scrolling="no"></iframe>

+#### Baseline Model Evaluation

-The following plot shows the model performance for outage duration over time.
-We can see that the model tends to fail to predict outlier events, which suggests that there is an extraneous variable influencing the outage duration that is not given in our dataset.
+We can see from the plot above that the model tends to fail to predict outlier outage events, which suggests that there is an extraneous variable influencing the outage duration that is not given in our dataset.
+This is also supported by the low $R^2$, which suggests that the variance of the actual outage duration is not captured by the prediction model.

+That being said, for the majority of outages the model's performance is decent.
 Overall, I think that this model's performance is good.

-<iframe src="assets/plots/eval/eval_outage_duration_900x800.html" width="900" height="800" frameborder="0" scrolling="no"></iframe>

 ## Final Model

+### New Features

 To improve on our baseline, we engineered six new features: